4d/docs/website/translated_docs/es/code-editor/creating-using-macros.md

 The *in_menu* attribute of the `<macro>` tag is used to set whether or not the macro appears in this menu.

 In the context menu, macros are displayed in the order of the "Macros.xml" file and any additional XML files.
-It is thus possible to change the order by modifying these files.
+Por lo tanto, es posible cambiar el orden modificando estos archivos.

 ### Autocompletar